Tocheee/Getting-and-Cleaning-Data/README.md

-# Getting-and-Cleaning-Data\
+# Getting-and-Cleaning-Data
 #RUN ANALYSIS CODEBBOOK

 Open RStudio and set the working directory to destination folder on my desktop.

 ## Collecting the data
 url : contains link to data

-Install dplyr and stringr package to help in manipulating the text data.
+Install dplyr and stringr package to help in manipulating the text data towards the end of code.

 zippedfile: downloads the url and stores it in the destination folder "projectdata.zip"